-Scott Heusel was the first to see it.
-The young Trinity United Methodist Church associate pastor and youth director looked out across Trinity’s brand new 28-acre campus five years ago and saw something that filled his eyes with tears….of joy.
+A young Pastor was the first to see it.
+The young Trinity United Methodist Church youth Pastor looked out across Trinity’s brand new 28-acre campus eight years ago and saw something that filled his eyes with tears…. of joy.

 He looked beyond the empty acres of grass and dirt, stretching from Trinity’s impressive new building, with its expansive sanctuary and the church’s first-ever activity center, all the way to the corner of Pioneer Parkway and Green Oaks Boulevard.

 He didn’t see an empty field of grass and dirty and rock.
 He saw the future.

 He saw kids.
 Running.
 Playing.
 Kicking balls.
 He heard them, too, shouting with delight.
 Laughing.
 Kids of all colors, shapes and sizes.
 Kids, enjoying life the way God meant them to enjoy it.

 Give him credit, the young Pastor saw it first, but make no mistake, there are three men at the center of what would become the Trinity Sports Foundation.
 It took senior minister Dean Posey’s generosity and commitment and it is Bill Bowie’s energy, dedication and leadership.at the heart of the Trinity Sports Foundation.
 They are what makes it tick and what make it special.

 The potential challenges or the roadblocks others might have seen didn’t faze them.
 They caught the vision too, and put his passion, money and organization skills to work in forming TSF.
 Bowie, who spent 14 years on the board at the Arlington YMCA, is the TSF board’s chairman.
 Trinity’s senior pastor, Dean Posey, threw his total support behind the mission, donating100 percent of the proceeds from his book, “12 Gifts We Can’t Afford to Lose,” to support the endeavor.